OutNav Logo

 Progress: Great

 Our service supports people to make the positive changes in their life that they wish to see.
-We do this by providing one-to-one sessions with a practitioner as well as supplementary facilitated group sessions which provide our clients with an informal network of peer support.
+We do this by providing one-to-one sessions with a practitioner and supplementary facilitated group sessions, which provide our clients with an informal network of peer support.

-In 2019, we had an average of 204 good conversations each month with clients.
-This includes an initial meeting where clients can discuss the challenges they are facing with a practitioner in their own words.
+Each month in 2023, we had an average of 204 good conversations with clients.
+This includes an initial meeting with a practitioner where clients can discuss the challenges they are facing in their own words.
 The client and practitioner then work together to establish personal goals and outcomes.
-Our good conversations also include follow up meetings, where clients can discuss their progress towards their goals, learn new coping strategies and get further support.
-As mentioned above, these conversations occur not just at our centre but also in clients' homes or over the phone when necessary.

-Clients are then offered to follow up one to one sessions with a practitioner.
-These are offered to clients at a time and place which is suitable for them.
+Clients are then offered to follow up one to one sessions with a practitioner at a time and place that is suitable for the client.
 In the spirit of self-management, our clients decide the frequency with which to engage with the service opting to attend on a weekly, fortnightly or monthly basis.
 We do this as it allows our clients to feel more in control of the process.

 This flyer is provided to individuals as part of their initial consultation.
 It provides details of our approach and outlines a basic framework.
 This framework has been consistently developed and refined and allows our clients to understand and engage with the process better.